haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 `proxyModulePath` is the host HTML file.
 `index` is the order of the URL inside that file.

+The module content is returned by the styles plugins.
 `CssPlugin` and `CssPostPlugin` implement `transform` hook handlers for modules whose `id` ends with: